yael-katsman/ActiveRAG/README.md

 | GPT-4 Turbo      | 0.187          | 0.443                 |
 | ACTIVERAG        | 0.32           | 0.36                  |

-Table 4 compares the best BLEU scores for baseline models with those of the Associate agent in ACTIVERAG, with the best performance achieved using Prompt 1 for NQ and Prompt 2 for TriviaQA.
-As shown in the table, ACTIVERAG achieved higher BLEU scores compared to traditional baselines like Vanilla RAG and CoT, demonstrating enhanced response quality and alignment with reference answers.
-While GPT-4 Turbo maintained the highest BLEU scores overall, ACTIVERAG’s targeted prompt modifications allowed it to perform competitively.
+Table 4 compares the best BLEU scores of baseline models with those of the Associate agent in ACTIVERAG, with the best performance achieved using Prompt 1 for NQ and Prompt 2 for TriviaQA.
+The table shows that the Associate agent in ACTIVERAG achieved BLEU scores of 0.32 on NQ and 0.36 on TriviaQA, outperforming all other models on NQ, including GPT-4 Turbo (0.187).
+Although Vanilla RAG achieved a higher BLEU score on TriviaQA (0.46), ACTIVERAG’s performance was still competitive and significantly better than CoT and GPT-4.0 Mini.
+These results highlight the effectiveness of the agent's targeted prompt modifications, demonstrating superior response quality and alignment with reference answers, especially on NQ.

 ## Contact
 For any questions or issues regarding this project, feel free to contact us at [ronshahar@campus.technion.ac.il], [hillysegal@campus.technion.ac.il], [yael-k@campus.technion.ac.il].